hoantv/CarSimulatorFirmware/README.md

 # CarSimulatorFirmware

 CarSimulatorFirmware is the Open firmwares of VNM Simulation.
-It will include required firmwares for car simulator such as wheelbase, pedal, shifter, etc.
+It includes the required firmwares for car simulator peripherals such as wheelbase, pedal, shifter, etc.

 For discussion, please visit: https://discord.gg/NDk4pYd or https://www.facebook.com/groups/2303223886447618/?ref=share